Why We’re Here

 To participate in the WCRA, an athlete needs to register as a user in the WCRA Virtual Rodeo Qualifier (VRQ).
 No membership dues or fees required.
 Register HERE; An athlete must be over the age of 13 years old to have an online account with WCRA.

 WCRA divides the calendar year into segments.
-In most cases each segment consists of a Semi-Finals and Major.
+During a segment, athlete’s are earning points to qualify to compete at the Main Event/Major.
+A Major is an event that is Triple Crown of Rodeo eligible, whereas a Main Event is non-Triple Crown of Rodeo eligible.
 Points accumulate during each segment and have a deadline where points cut off.
 The points reset at the start of each new segment, with the exception of points that users have accumulated for nominating future segments.
-The deadline for point cut offs are as follows:
+The deadline for point cut-offs within each segment are currently as follows:

 A transaction fee of $9.99/nomination applies.